RaymonStephanie/masterchef/RECIPE.md

 - [ ] Take a ladle, scoop out the egg mix into the pan.
 - [ ] From here, there are two ways..
 > You can have a whole omlette, or you could scramble it.
-I'd continue with whole omlette as that is my fav and its very :yummy:
+I'd continue with whole omlette as that is my fav and its very tasty.
 - [ ] Spread the omlette evenly across the pan.
-- [ ] Add a pinch of salt :salt:, and the vegetables :salad:.
+- [ ] Add a pinch of salt :salt:, and the vegetables :carrot:, :tomato:, :onion:.
+- [ ] Then let it cook for some :stopwatch:
+- [ ] Turn the omlette over and repeat the previous step.
+_Before serving, please add the seasoning you like!
+I love oregano, you could use chilly flakes, but generally :pizza: seasoning makes it good._

+**Thanks for reading!**